alpizano/deep-learning-neural-network-for-chaotic-systems-/README.md

 ![deep learning is awesome!](https://github.com/alpizano/Deep-Learning-Neural-Network-for-Chaotic-Systems-/blob/master/read_cover.jpg)

 # Introduction
-Hiya, this will be a guide for my senior design project that spans two semesters (Senior Design I [Spring 2019] and Senior Design II[Fall 2019]) at Purdue University - Northwest.
+Hiya, this will be a guide for my senior design project that spans two semesters Senior Design I (Spring 2019), and Senior Design II (Fall 2019), at Purdue University - Northwest.
 This project involved designing and developing a neural network that would localize, object detect and predict an outcome of where a ball would land in a roulette wheel.

 # Contents
 0. Setup Tests